george-edwards/babycam/readme.md

 I suggest setting a DHCP reservation so your raspberry pi's local IP address doesn't change.

-## Create a website to send to grandparents
+# Create a website to allow grandparents access
 Register a domain from [Google Domains](https://domains.google.com/registrar/search) Setup a Dynamic DNS 'A' record for your domain.
 Current instructions can be found [here](https://support.google.com/domains/answer/6147083?hl=en)
 Google will issue a random username and password which will be used to update the DNS using client software.